jrayatt/DataAnalytics/README.md

 # DataAnalytics
-Portfolio of previous data analytics scripts.
+Portfolio of data cleaning and analytics scripts in SQL and Python